-According to the Office for National Statistics (ONS), more than 5.4 million people work in the public sector across the UK - accounting for 17.1% of all those in employment.
-It's undeniably a huge employment source, but what is the public sector?
+According to the Office for National Statistics (ONS), 5.36 million people are employed in the public sector across the UK - accounting for 16.5% of all those in paid work.
+It's a huge employment source, but what exactly is the public sector?

 What areas of the public sector can I work in?

-However, these aren't your only options, you can find work with a number of other public services but these tend to crossover with other sectors.
+These aren't your only options - you can find work with a number of other public services, but these tend to cross over with other sectors.
 You could work in:

 - healthcare - as a paramedic, administrator or health service manager where you'd typically be employed by the National Health Service (NHS) - the sector's biggest employer.